-Current journeyman wages are around $28.00 an hour.
+Current journeyman wages vary from $28.51 to $34.46 an hour, depending on jurisdiction.
 Apprentice wages are based upon a percentage of the journeyman’s hourly wage and advancements are made at six month intervals.
-After the first two steps of the apprenticeship program, you will receive pension, vacation, and holiday pay.
+After the first two steps of the apprenticeship program, you will receive pension, vacation and holiday pay.

 Benefits start after a 14 day waiting period with a weekly disability benefit of $300 with a maximum period of 52 weeks.
-Occupational coverage is $40 with Workmen’s Compensation supplement.
-Vacation is 5-8% of gross wages for apprentices.
+Occupational coverage is $40 per week with Workmen’s Compensation supplement.
+Vacation contribution varies from 5% to 7% of gross wages for apprentices, depending on jurisdiction.